rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

 &#56;. **Restart the system** for changes to take effect.

-Skip to the [Build section](#build) if the development host has just a single version of Visual Studio installed.
-Your system is now ready to build.
+If the development host has just a single version of Visual Studio installed, skip to the [Build section](#build); the system is now ready to build.

 ###Step 3- Select a Visual Studio version
-If more than one version of Visual Studio is installed, the system by default will build the application using the most recent supported version (2012 or 2008).
+If more than one version of Visual Studio is installed, the system by default will build the application using the newest supported version (2012 or 2008).
 To explicitly specify the version of Visual Studio to use, add an `msvc` parameter to the `win32` section of your `build.yml` and specify `2012` or `2008`:

     :::yaml
     win32: